christophstrasen/WorldObserver/.aicontext/context.md

 - Respect Lua/LQR conventions in `.aicontext/context.md` (EmmyLua tags on public funcs, camelCase fields, snake_case files, no new globals unless Capitalized).
 Keep functions short; avoid shims/aliases unless required.
 - When designing modules, use a name `module.lua` on the same level as the module instead of `module/init.lua`
 - Don't use setmatatable or use other meta table magic.
+- Remember that project zomboid does not use init.lua a magic way that loads a folder.

 ## Naming
 - Prefer full names. "observation" instead of "obs" etc.